FAQ's

 What is the smoking policy?

 The Newcastle Show is a non-smoking event.
 This includes E cigarettes and other electronic imitations or simulation devices.
-A designated smoking area is available.
 Cigarettes, matches and lighters are not available for sale.

 Is there parking?